Menu

 At a minimum, these directives signal the administration’s intent to pressure private-sector organizations regarding their DEI practices.
 A more expansive view of them foreshadows an aggressive effort to challenge DEI programs through lawsuits and regulations targeting organizations perceived as ideological and political enemies of the current administration and its policies.

-Of immediate concern to many nonprofit federal grant, cooperative agreement, and contract recipients are the requirements in the DEI EO for such recipients to affirmatively certify that their organization (i) “does not operate any programs promoting DEI that violate any applicable federal anti-discrimination laws,” and (ii) is in compliance with all federal anti-discrimination laws that are “material to the government’s payment decisions for purposes of” establishing federal False Claims Act liability (which carries with it both potential civil and criminal penalties).
+Of immediate concern to many nonprofit recipients of federal grants, cooperative agreements, and contracts are the requirements in the DEI EO for such recipients to affirmatively certify that their organization (i) “does not operate any programs promoting DEI that violate any applicable Federal anti-discrimination laws” and (ii) is in compliance with all federal anti-discrimination laws that are “material to the government’s payment decisions for purposes of” establishing federal False Claims Act liability.

 DEI Executive Order

 The January 21 DEI EO’s stated purpose is to end “pernicious discrimination.”
-It directs federal departments and agencies to terminate “all discriminatory and illegal” DEI programs and practices and declares that DEI programs and practices are “discriminatory and illegal."
-Both the EOs and the DOJ directives contain cursory citations to the federal Civil Rights Act of 1964 and the U.S. Supreme Court’s 2023 decision in Students for Fair Admissions, Inc. v.
+It directs federal departments and agencies to terminate “all discriminatory and illegal” DEI programs and practices and declares that DEI programs and practices are illegal” and “dangerous.”
+Both the Executive Orders and the DOJ directives contain cursory citations to the federal Civil Rights Act of 1964 and the U.S. Supreme Court’s 2023 decision in Students for Fair Admissions, Inc. v.
 President and Fellows of Harvard College as supporting the conclusion that DEI programs, broadly speaking, are illegal.

-Notably, the DEI EO and the DOJ directives also took aim at DEI efforts in the private sector, attempting to extend its reach beyond the typical province of Executive Orders of federal agencies and federal award recipients.
-The EO directed agency heads to “take all appropriate action” to “advance . . . the policy of individual initiative, excellence, and hard work . . .”
-The order directs federal agencies to submit recommendations for enforcement of civil rights laws, including by identifying “discriminatory DEI practitioners” and by recommending investigations and potential litigation related of DEI programs of “publicly traded corporations, large nonprofit corporations or associations, foundations with assets of 500 million dollars or more, State and local bar and medical associations, and institutions of higher education with endowments over 1 billion dollars.”
+Notably, the DEI EO and the DOJ directives also took aim at DEI efforts in the private sector, attempting to extend the order’s reach beyond the typical province of Executive Orders of federal agencies and federal award recipients.
+The DEI EO directed agency heads to “take all appropriate action” to “advance in the private sector the policy of individual initiative, excellence, and hard work.”
+The order directs federal agencies to submit recommendations for enforcement of civil rights laws, including by identifying “discriminatory DEI practitioners” and by recommending investigations and potential litigation related to DEI programs of “publicly traded corporations, large non-profit corporations or associations, foundations with assets of 500 million dollars or more, State and local bar and medical associations, and institutions of higher education with endowments over 1 billion dollars.”
 The explicit reference to nonprofit organizations and associations has generated concern among nonprofit and association executives, and a rush to evaluate whether any DEI practices could be considered “discriminatory.”
 One of the DOJ directives similarly directed DOJ’s Civil Rights Division to recommend enforcement actions and “other appropriate measures to encourage the private sector to end illegal discrimination and preferences.”
-Among the recommendations the Attorney General requested are “proposals for criminal investigations and for up to nine potential civil compliance investigations.”
+Among the recommendations the attorney general requested are “proposals for criminal investigations and for up to nine potential civil compliance investigations.”

 Environmental Justice Executive Order

 Although there is some clear overlap in the subject matter of the EJ EO and the DEI EO, the EJ EO goes further than the DEI EO by targeting federal contractors and grant recipients.
-It directs agencies to provide the White House Office of Management and Budget (“OMB”) with a list of federal contractors who have provided DEI training to federal agencies, as well as federal grantees and contractors who receive federal funding for "equity-related" programs.
-Although the EO does not direct that litigation or enforcement actions be taken against these grantees or contractors, the intent of EO seems clear – to achieve compliance with its goals by the mere threat of including these organizations on an administration list of supposed transgressors.
+It directs agencies to provide the White House Office of Management and Budget (“OMB”) with a list of federal contractors who have provided DEI training to federal agencies, as well as federal grantees who received federal funding “to provide or advance DEI, DEIA, or ‘environmental justice’” programs.
+Although the EJ EO does not direct that litigation or enforcement actions be taken against these grantees or contractors, the intent of the Executive Order seems clear: to achieve compliance with its goals by the mere threat of including these organizations on an administration list of supposed transgressors.

-OMB took the extreme step of “pausing” all federal grants, cooperative agreements, and loans, putting mission-driven nonprofits in critical areas, including public health, environmental protection, immigration, international development, and others, at risk of losing funding that they rely on to carry out their missions.
-While the administration reversed its “pause” shortly after its issuance, and multiple federal courts have since enjoined the action, the EOs remain in full force and effect.
+Also of note is that on January 27, OMB took the extreme step of “pausing” all federal grants, cooperative agreements, and loans, putting mission-driven nonprofits in critical areas—including public health, environmental protection, immigration, international development, and others—at risk of losing funding that they rely on to carry out their missions.
+While the administration reversed its “pause” shortly after its issuance, and multiple federal courts have since enjoined the action, the Executive Orders remain in full force and effect.

 Practical Considerations

 Unfortunately, the DEI EO and the EJ EO do little to elaborate on what they view as “discriminatory” and “illegal.”
 Additionally, the EJ EO and DOJ directives somewhat obscure the consequences of being on an administration “list” of organizations providing DEI training or programming for the federal government, although the clear implication is the loss of federal funds.
-While both EOs and the DOJ directives make oblique references to statutes and court decisions, they do not examine them in depth, nor do they indicate which elements of a DEI program would make it discriminatory or illegal, adding to the ambiguity of the legal risk and the anxiety of nonprofit leaders.
-For instance, staff at the National Science Foundation (“NSF”) have reportedly been combing through thousands of active science research projects, alongside a list of flagged keywords (such as “women,” “diversity,” “minority,” “institutional,” “historically,” and “socioeconomic,” among dozens of others), to determine if they include activities that violate the new EOs.
-Scientists who receive NSF funding were already put on notice to cease any activities that do not comply with the EOs.
-Nonprofit executives who have concerns about the legality of DEI programs should consult experienced legal counsel to further examine their legal risk and discuss potential mitigation strategies.
+While both Executive Orders and the DOJ directives make oblique references to statutes and court decisions, they do not examine them in depth, nor do they indicate which elements of a DEI program would make it discriminatory or illegal, adding to the lack of clarity regarding the legal risk and the anxiety of nonprofit leaders.
+Recent administrative actions have been so broad as to imply that innocuous textual references to diverse groups are evidence of illegal activity prohibited by the Executive Orders.
+For instance, according to recent reporting, staff at the National Science Foundation (“NSF”) have reviewed thousands of active science research projects using a list of flagged keywords (such as “women,” “diversity,” “minority,” “institutional,” “historically,” and “socioeconomic,” among dozens of others), to determine if the projects include activities that violate the new Executive Orders.
+Scientists who receive NSF funding were already put on notice to cease any activities that do not comply with the Executive Orders.
+In this context, nonprofit executives who have concerns about the legality of DEI programs should consult experienced legal counsel to further examine their legal risk and discuss potential mitigation strategies.

 Even in this time of uncertainty, there are several steps nonprofit executives can take to understand their legal risk related to DEI initiatives.
-These steps all require a degree of self-awareness of an organization’s values and culture, but also a careful examination of organizational finances, legal risk, risk tolerance, and public profile.
+These steps all require a degree of self-awareness of an organization’s values and culture, as well as a careful examination of organizational finances, legal risk, and public profile.

 Know your values.
-Some nonprofits are organized for the specific purpose of supporting certain racial, ethnic, religious, gender, or other groups in a way that may be considered “DEI” by the Trump administration.
-For these organizations, there may be a direct conflict between their organizational purposes and the dictates of the EOs and DOJ directives.
-Don’t be too quick to abandon a central tenet of your organization without careful consideration but examine whether certain less-drastic steps can be taken to mitigate risk.
+Some nonprofits are organized for the specific purpose of supporting certain racial, ethnic, religious, or gender groups, or other groups, in a way that may be considered “DEI” by the Trump administration.
+For these organizations, there may be a direct conflict between their organizational purposes and the dictates of the Executive Orders and DOJ directives.
+Don’t be too quick to abandon a central tenet of your organization without careful consideration, but examine whether certain less drastic steps can be taken to mitigate risk.
 For instance, many nonprofits are scrubbing their public-facing websites to remove any DEI-related references.

 Scrutinize your DEI initiatives.
-Take a hard look at your DEI-related initiatives to ensure that they are consistent with current law and consult experienced legal counsel for assistance.
-The federal Civil Rights Act of 1964, mentioned in the DEI EO, is only one of the laws implicated by such programs; others could include Section 1981 of the federal Civil Rights Act of 1866 (which bans discrimination in contracting on the basis of race and has been used to launch legal attacks on nonprofit and other programs that restrict eligibility for certain fellowships, scholarships, grants, and other opportunities to certain races), state public accommodations laws, and other state education and employment laws.
-In addition, several states have passed anti-DEI laws covering employment, state grants, and education that need to be taken into account (such as the Florida law that prohibits private nonprofit and other employers from providing any DEI-related training to their Florida-based employees).
-See our prior article for a more expansive discussion of these issues.
+Take a hard look at your DEI-related initiatives to ensure that they are consistent with current law, and consult experienced legal counsel for assistance.
+The federal Civil Rights Act of 1964, mentioned in the DEI EO, is only one of the laws implicated by such programs.
+As discussed above, also very relevant is Section 1981 of the federal Civil Rights Act of 1866, which has been used to launch legal attacks on programs from nonprofits and other entities that restrict eligibility for certain grants, scholarships, fellowships, and other opportunities to certain races, among other protected characteristics.
+Other laws implicated could include state public accommodations laws and state education and employment laws.
+Several states have passed anti-DEI laws covering employment, state grants, and education that need to be taken into account, such as the Florida law that prohibits private nonprofit and other employers from providing any DEI-related training to their Florida-based employees.
+See our prior article on mitigating risks of DEIA programs for a more expansive discussion of these issues.

-Assess your culture and risk tolerance.
+Assess your culture.
 Have a good understanding of the level of support for DEI-related initiatives within your nonprofit organization and among your members, donors, grantors, and other stakeholders.
 Understand your organization’s risk tolerance, budget, values, public profile, and ability to withstand legal challenges and the significant costs that often accompany them (some of which may not be covered by insurance).
-Be able to identify any potentially controversial programs as a way to anticipate legal and regulatory challenges and consider what interim changes can be made in order to mitigate risk and make your organization less of a target in the current climate.
+Be able to identify any potentially controversial programs as a way to anticipate legal and regulatory challenges, and consider what interim changes can be made in order to mitigate risk and make your organization less of a target in the current climate.

 For more information, please contact the authors at jtenenbaum@TenenbaumLegal.com and kserafino@TenenbaumLegal.com.